carmencchow/cyclistic_casestudy/README.md

 <b>Bike Preferences</b>

-Both casual and annual members prefer the classic bikes over the electric bikes.
-For casual riders 966,128 out of 1,469,640 rides were on classic bikes (65.73%) and for annual members, 68.50% or 1,855,692 out of the 2,708,729 rides.
-Regarding docked bikes, not only were they only used by casual customers, but several of them logged multiday trips, had missing end station ids and names.
-Thi..
+Both casual and annual members prefer classic bikes over electric bikes.
+For casual riders, <b>65.73%</b> or 966,128 out of 1,469,640 rides were on classic bikes, while annual members used classic bikes for <b>68.50%</b> of their rides, which comes to 1,855,692 out of the 2,708,729 rides.
+Curiously, docked bikes were used only used by casual riders, and half of these docked bikes were used on rides lasting more than 24 hours or less than one minute.
+A followup with Cyclistic's team is needed to explain what a docked bike is and why they are not being used by annual members.

 <b> Daily Trends </b>

-We can see that the number of annual member bike rides was fairly consistent from Monday to Friday, with a decrease on the weekends and the highest number on Wednesday.
-For casual riders, they took the most number of rides on the weekend.
+We can see that the number of bike rides by annual member was fairly consistent from Monday to Friday, with a decrease on weekends and the highest number on Wednesday.
+For casual riders, the ride count was highest on the weekends.

 ![ride_day](https://github.com/user-attachments/assets/7350ed00-04a7-4482-94ec-4a0c79c907c3)